Update: I've started selling as Quieter on Etsy. Head there now to buy or commission a penguin lamp or two.

 Next I needed to bend pipes into loops, join them, and attach them to one another.

-Working with pipe
+Working the pipe

 Copper is a pretty forgiving metal to work with, and I enjoyed learning how to get the best out of it.
 That said, it's definitely an ongoing process.
 I'm going to keep finding things to improve on, do differently, or more efficiently, for a while yet.